Malwine/persisch/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification and own template
-npm run build

 preact build --template src/index.html

 # test the production build locally